 Tractors and Trailers.
-During fiscal 2016, the Company purchased 78 new tractors and 24 trailers.
-Our fiscal 2017 capital budget includes 67 new tractors plus we had 7 tractors ordered in fiscal 2016 that were delivered shortly after September 30, 2016.
+During fiscal 2017, the Company purchased 37 new tractors.
+Our fiscal 2018 capital budget includes 62 new tractors.
 We believe maintaining a modern fleet will result in reduced maintenance expenses, improved operating efficiencies and enhanced driver recruitment and retention.
-At September 30, 2016 the Company operated a fleet of 468 tractors and 561 tank trailers, 9 tractors that were being prepared for sale and 23 tractors that were being placed in service.
-The Company owns all of the tank trailers and tractors used to conduct our business, except for 4 tractors owned by owner-operators and 32 leased tractors that were assumed from Pipeline Transportation, Inc. in November, 2013 and Petroleum Transport Corporation in April 2016.
+At September 30, 2017 the Company operated a fleet of 451 tractors and 558 tank trailers, 7 tractors that were being prepared for sale and 17 tractors that were being placed in service.
+The Company owns all of the tank trailers and tractors used to conduct our business, except for 13 tractors owned by owner-operators and 10 leased tractors that were assumed in connection with the Company's acquisitions of Pipeline Transportation, Inc. in November, 2013 and Petroleum Transport Corporation in April 2016.